wizardamigos/app/curriculum/lesson001/description.en.md

 }
 ---

-### How to manage your ever growing knowledge during your journey?
+### How to manage your growing knowledge during this journey?
 You will learn about two tools and a very simple but essential technique, to remeber things you already learned during your journey and access them when you need them.
 1. **`BOOKMARKS`** enable you to save important links into folders for quick access